contiv/vpp/vagrant/README.md

 ### Building the dev-contiv-vswitch image (optional)
-If you chose the deployment with the development environment follow the instructions to build modified contivvpp/vswitch image.
+If you chose the deployment with the development environment follow the instructions to build a modified contivvpp/vswitch image.

 1. Make sure changes in the code have been saved.
 From the k8s-master node, build the new contivvpp/vswitch image (run as sudo)